Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Polynomial-space flipping method

 Let $D$ be a first occurrence output by $\algob{}$ that is produced by a call of $\algoa$ on a node $D^*$ in $\G'$.
-Say that $D$ is the $i$-th first occurrence in order output by $\algob{}$.
-Thus $D$ is a child of $D^*$.
-To obtain the next first occurrence output by $\algob{}$, we consider the path from $r$ to $D$ in $\G'$.
-The algorithm $\algob{}$ continues launching $\algoa{}$ on $D$ and for each node of the path, except $r$ and $D$, $\algob{}$ has on the stack a paused execution of $\algoa{}$ called on the node.
-In the worst case scenario, all the executions will be resumed and each of them will output at most $i$ sets, all of them being already output by $\algob{}$ before.
-Since the length of the path from $r$ to $D^*$ is bounded by $n^2$ and since $p$ is a non-decreasing function, there are at most $n^2\cdot i\cdot p(i)$ sets output by the executions of $\algoa{}$.
-Each set is checked by $\algob{}$ to see if it is a child of the respective node of $\G'$.
-A single check takes $\Oh(n^5)$ time, so in total in $\Oh(n^7) \cdot i \cdot p(i)$ time the algorithm $\algob{}$ outputs the next first occurrence.
+Say that $D$ is the ${(i-1)}$-th first occurrence in order output by $\algob{}$.
+Note that $D$ may or may not be a child of $D^*$.
+To obtain the next first occurrence output by $\algob{}$, we consider the path from $r$ to $D$ in $\G'$ in case $D$ is a child of $D^*$, and the path from $r$ to $D^*$ in $\G'$ otherwise.
+The algorithm $\algob{}$ runs (or continue running) $\algoa{}$ on the last node of this path ($D$ or $D^*$), and for each node of the path, except $r$, $\algob{}$ has on the stack a paused execution of $\algoa{}$ called on the node.
+In the worst case scenario, all these executions will be resumed and each of them will spend at most $p(n,i-1)$-time, hence $p(n,i)$-time as $p$ is increasing, producing solutions that were already output by $\algob{}$ before.
+Moreover, if $D$ is a child of $D^*$, the execution of $\algoa{}$ on $D$ may produce a child $D'$ of $D$ that was already output by $\algob{}$ before.
+In that later case, the execution of $\algoa{}$ is in turn paused, a recursive call is made on $D'$, and so on.
+However, this can happen only $i$ times since the nodes of $\G'$ we explore that way are all distinct.
+So in total, at most $i$ such executions of $\algoa{}$ may, in a time bounded by $p(n,i)$ each, produce at most $i$ solutions that were already obtained by $\algob{}$.
+Hence the time spent by $\algob{}$ between the $(i-1)$-th and the $i$-th first occurrences is bounded by $i\cdot p(n,i)$.
+Each obtained set is checked to see if it is a child of the current node of $\G'$ in $\Oh(n^3)$ time.
+Summing from $1$ to $i$, $\algob{}$ produces its $i$-th first occurrence or conclude that the $(i-1)$-th first occurrence was the last solution in a time which is bounded by $O(n^3)\cdot i^2\cdot p(n,i)$.
+Moreover, within this time bound, the total number of sets output by $B$ (with repetitions) is at most $i^2$.